 Energy Industry (Power Generation)

-Power generation facilities, including thermal power plants, hydroelectric dams, and wind farms can benefit from automatically adjusted maintenance activities.
-In a case study for the implementation of a predictive maintenance strategy for the power generating unit, it was proven that the PdM solution was able to predict 100% of failure devices monitored by the system, within a time horizon (3-17 hours).
+Predictive maintenance with AI in energy management is transforming how companies optimize performance, reduce downtime, and enhance equipment reliability.
+Power generation facilities, including thermal power plants, hydroelectric dams, and wind farms, can benefit from automated maintenance.
+In a case study for the implementation of a predictive maintenance strategy for the power-generating unit, it was proven that the PdM solution was able to predict 100% of failure devices monitored by the system, within a time horizon (3-17 hours).

 Healthcare Industry

-Medical facilities can benefit from monitoring and maintaining critical medical equipment such as MRI machines, CT scanners, and ventilators.
+Medical facilities can benefit from healthcare software solutions that monitor and maintain critical medical equipment such as MRI machines, CT scanners, and ventilators.
 Predictive maintenance models can analyze sensor data points and usage patterns to predict equipment failures or performance issues.

-Hitachi analyzed three years’ worth of sensor data from 100 MRI systems and created a mechanism to investigate the cause of patterns that lead to device failures, as a result reducing the costly downtime caused by breakdowns by 16.3%.
+Hitachi analyzed three years’ worth of sensor data from 100 MRI systems and created a mechanism to investigate the cause of patterns that lead to device failures, resulting in a 16.3% reduction in costly downtime caused by breakdowns.

 Telecommunications Industry

-Finally, predictive maintenance can be applied to telecommunications networks and infrastructure, including cell towers, fiber optic cables, and network switches.
-In a case study by Kortical, it is described how they helped spot 52% of failures before they happened for 22,000 mobile network towers throughout the UK.
+Finally, predictive maintenance can be applied to telecommunications networks and infrastructure, such as cell towers, fiber-optic cables, and network switches.
+In a Kortical case study, it is described how they helped spot 52% of failures before they happened across 22,000 mobile network towers throughout the UK.

 Future Trends in Predictive Maintenance